thomassamoth/ansiconverter/README.md

 **Result:**
 <img src="https://github.com/thomassamoth/ansiconverter/assets/25958977/4936657f-a536-497e-b8da-4df1d8f53813"  height=50>

-**N.B**: the order between the style and the text format isn't important and you can switch them.
+**N.B**: the order between the style and the text format *isn't* important and you can switch them, e.g.:

 ```python
 print(bold(HEXtoANSI('A yellow text in bold','#f6cf6c')))
 ```
-#

 will work the same as